 Society is complicated.
 There are arbitrary rules for everything we do.
 Some make sense, but plenty more don’t.
 Every guy intuitively understands why we don’t pee in adjacent urinals unless we have to, but why is it wrong to scratch your balls when they itch?
 What is society?!
 Sorry, that almost got weird.
 In all of these unwritten rules, one of the hardest to follow is tipping.
 Every service has its own set of regulations, and keeping up can be tough.
+For example, do you know how much to tip a barber?
 You’re not about to get a cheat sheet on all of modern tipping.
 Instead, we’re going to focus on one of the most powerful men in your life: your barber.
-When you understand how to tip your barber, you’ll understand tipping in general, and some of this will be less frustrating.
+When you understand how much to tip a barber, you’ll understand tipping in general, and some of this will be less frustrating.
+This is a lot easier to understand than trying to figure out how much muscle you can gain in a month.

 Once upon a time, 10 percent was the customary tip.
 Anything more than that was a special thank you.
 Of course, you could buy a haircut with loose change in those days, so things were a little different.
 In more modern times, a 10-percent tip is considered a bit of a slight.
 It’s your way of saying you don’t really like the haircut, but it isn’t so bad that you need to pick a fight or make a scene.
 In general, if you’re tipping 10 percent, you shouldn’t be planning on getting another haircut from that same barber.